#give us a Gullah Geechee witch

 Who knows how fast they count but they do like to count.
 Sun light can destroy her.

 Fake Hoodoo.
 I see this a lot, Boo Hag, hates the smell of asafoetida.
 This plaint is native to places like Turkmenistan, Iran, Afghanistan, Pakistan, Uzbekistan so understand how did the African Americans use this in the south.
-DON'T BYE.
+DON'T BUY.

-WORKING: To Catch a Boo Hags.
+WORKING: To Catch A Boo Hags.

 Get yourself a blue bottle.
 Haunt blue and a plain white candle.
 (You can bye these bottles cheap online or use a bud platinum bottle or a milk of magnesia bottle)